University of Fine Arts, Poznań: 1946–1996: State High School of Fine Arts

-1996 onwards
+1996–present

 In 1996, the School obtained the status of the Academy of Fine Arts, and in 2010 the status of the University of Arts.

 In 2013 the revitalization of the main building was completed, restoring the previous facade colour and architectural details, such as ornaments and sculptures.

 In 2016, a new didactic building was opened, housing working spaces for students, television and film studios, a paintshop, a printing house and an exhibition space in the lobby.
 The lobby was equipped with the so-called acoustic shower.

 Since October 2016, five university galleries have opened: Duża Scena UAP, Mała Scena UAP, Galeria CURATORS 'Lab, Galeria Design and Galeria R20.
 The exhibitions organised in the university galleries primarily show the works of students, graduates and staff of the university and are a place for various workshops for adults and children.